mkantor/silk/README.md

 ```

 If you run that and make a request to it from a web browser, you'll see "Hello,
 " appear quickly, then "world!" appear after two seconds.
-You can [try it out on
+You can [try it on
 StackBlitz][silk-example-server-stackblitz].

 ## Client-Side Usage